 Star Wars: Knights of the Old Republic

 BioWare may never make a third entry in the series, but you can still go back and have a great time with Star Wars: Knights of the Old Republic.
 Out of all of the many Star Wars games, KOTOR is arguably the very best.
-The 2003 Xbox RPG reversed the clock about 4,000 years before the start of the movies, telling a wholly original story.
-As far as Star Wars tales go, KOTOR‘s is up there, and the role-playing gameplay is exquisite.
+The 2003 Xbox RPG reversed the clock about 4,000 years before the movies’ start, telling a wholly original story.
+KOTOR ranks as one of the most epic Star Wars stories ever with equally stunning role-playing features.
 It runs and looks great on iOS, too.
 If you want a deep RPG to play on the go, look no further than KOTOR.

-A first-person action game starring a one-handed heroine named Sasha, DrinkBox Studios’ Severed has absolutely thrilling combat, spectacular art design, and a gripping story to keep you going.
-Throughout her quest to save her family, Sasha battles a large variety of foes with a huge blade.
-Slashes are made with finger swipes, either to attack or deflect.
-While it sounds like it could become a rather rote hack and slash fest, Severed‘s combat is layered, dynamic, and constantly engaging.
+A first-person action game starring a one-handed heroine named Sasha, DrinkBox Studios’ Severed has thrilling combat, spectacular art design, and a gripping story to keep you going.
+Sasha’s mission is to rescue her family, brandishing a large sword to fight all aggressors that stand in her way.
+You can use the same finger-swipe motion to control whether Sasha’s swordplay is jabbing or diverting.
+While it sounds like it could become a rather rote hack and slash fest, Severed’s combat is layered, dynamic, and continuously engaging.

 Thumper: Pocket Edition

-Described as a “rhythm violence” game by developer Drool, you play as a metal beetle, working through a collection of psychedelic tracks.
+In this “rhythm violence” game by developer Drool, you play as a metal beetle, working through a collection of psychedelic tracks.
 You move at a blistering pace, which forces quick reflexes to turn and avoid obstacles.
 The heart-pounding soundtrack follows your every movement.
-When you’re in the groove, Thumper is a mesmerizing experience.
-A heads up: You really need to concentrate and wear headphones while playing.
+Thumper will completely hypnotize you with its captivating effects.
+We recommend using headphones to optimize focus because you will only thrive with maximum concentration.